This post is also available in: Italiano (Italian)

 In 1946, Alice De Montel’s generous intention to continue the glorious tradition of Giuseppe De Montel and Mrs Bianca Verga had purchased the entire Gornate structure and the thoroughbreds (stallions, foals, fillies, mares) that crowded it.

 Upon Molvedo’s victory at the Prix De L’arc De Triomphe, overwhelmed by emotion, in the ceremonial hall of Longchamp, between the gentlemen in tuba and le tout paris, Mrs Bianca Verga felt she was passing out and turned to Marcel Boussac, who gave her the golden cup, begging: but what do they want from me?
 I want only some air.

 At 90, the kind lady who made the Italian horse race great shielded herself from praise and interviews.

 Club Cavallo Italia Shop

 We invite you to visit our online shop with the best of Made in Italy dedicated to horses and their elegance.

-Jewels, bracelets, leather goods, watches, horses in Murano glass… and the Exclusive Services reserved for our Customers.
+Jewels, bracelets, leather goods, watches, horses in Murano glass… and the Premium Services reserved for our Customers.

 Just a moment, please